 -

-- APA: This conference provides contact hours for psychologists (pending).
+- APA: Contact hours available for the April 25 in-person conference for psychologists (pending).
 AFCC National is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AFCC maintains responsibility for the program and its content.

-- Mental health professionals: This training provides contact hours for Washington State Licensed Mental Health Counselors, Licensed Marriage and Family Therapists, and Licensed Social Workers (pending).
+- Mental health professionals: Contact hours available for the April 25 in-person conference and the recorded videos.
+This training provides contact hours for Washington State Licensed Mental Health Counselors, Licensed Marriage and Family Therapists, and Licensed Social Workers (pending).